Akleiman12/backend-demo/README.md

 ```
 npm install
 ```
-on both backend-sct and frontend-sct.
+on both backend-demo and frontend-demo.

-To be able to run the project, first run backend-sct with:
+To be able to run the project, first run backend-demo with:
 ```
 npm run start
 ```
-then start frontend-sct with:
+then start frontend-demo with:
 ```
 ng serve
 ```